-- 3) We obtain the calendar by average generation from the calendars of each year obtained in the previous step. - 4) This calendar is subjected to a transformation consisting of making it constant from the generations of 85 years old and over as at 31 December of each year, assigning to each of these ages the average of their values to all of them, in order to avoid the extreme variability that they present in the most advanced ages, due solely to random factors. - 5) Finally, the projected provincial calendar, which will remain constant for each year of the projection period, is derived from a smoothing procedure of the calendar obtained in the previous point, consisting of a triple process of moving averages of five consecutive generations. - 4.
+- 3) We obtain the calendar by average generation from the calendars of each year obtained in the previous step. - 4) This calendar undergoes transformation in order to obviate the extreme variability present in the most advanced ages, due solely to random factors.
+To do this, the sum of the emigration rates of people aged 85 and over is thus distributed by simple ages constantly from 85 to 95 years old, and it thereafter decreases until reaching zero for the open group 100 years and above group.

+- 5) Finally, the projected provincial calendar, which will remain constant for each year of the projection period, is derived from a smoothing procedure of the calendar obtained in the previous point, consisting of a triple process of moving averages of five consecutive generations. - 4.
 Distribution coefficient by province of destination:

-The distribution coefficient of the specific emigration rates to the rest of Spain from a province of origin to the different provinces of destination for each sex, place of birth and generation has also been derived from that observed in the period 2013-2017 and has remained constant for the entire projection period.
+The distribution coefficient of the specific emigration rates to the rest of Spain from a province of origin to the different provinces of destination for each sex, place of birth and generation has also been derived from that observed in the period 2017-2021 and has remained constant for the entire projection period.

-For each year of the 2013-2017 period and for each sex, place of birth, generation and province of origin, this coefficient is obtained as the quotient between the internal emigration rates of origin-destination18 for each generation, sex and place of birth and the internal emigration rates from each province of origin to the rest of Spain19 for each generation, sex and place of birth, both obtained by means of the procedure described for the calendars, that is, applying the transformation of the generations corresponding to 85 years and more as at 31 December, in addition to the subsequent smoothing by means of moving averages.
+For each year of the 2017-2021 period and for each sex, place of birth, generation and province of origin, this coefficient is obtained as the quotient between the internal emigration rates of origin-destination for each generation, sex and place of birth and the internal emigration rates from each province of origin to the rest of Spain for each generation, sex and place of birth.
+Both collections of rates are obtained through the procedure described for calendars, that is, applying the transformation of the generations corresponding to 85 years and more as at 31 December, in addition to the subsequent smoothing by means of moving averages.

-The projected distribution coefficient, which will remain constant for each year of the projection period, is obtained as the average of the coefficients for the years 2013-
+The projected distribution coefficient, which will remain constant for each year of the projection period, is obtained as the average of the coefficients for the years 2017-2021.
+This distribution coefficient according to province of destination k, in each sex s, generation x from the province of origin h projected for year t is denoted by $a{s,x,h,k}^t$ .

-18 The emigration rates from a province of origin to a province of destination for a specific population group are obtained as the quotient of the corresponding internal emigration flows collected in the Migrations Statistics (provisional data for 2017) among the population resident in Spain as at 1 July of that year for said group according to the Population Figures (provisional figures for 2017).
+&lt;sup>16 The emigration rates from a province of origin to a province of destination for a specific population group are obtained as the quotient of the corresponding internal emigration from the province of origin to that of destination for said group collected in the Migrations Statistics (provisional data for 2021) among the population resident in Spain as at 1 July of that year for said group according to the Population Figures (provisional figures for 2021).